Glasgow-AI4BioMed/bioner/model_card_template.md

 ## Example Usage

 The code below will load up the model and apply it to the provided text.
-Notably, it uses an aggregation strategy to
+It uses a simple aggregation strategy to post-process the individual tokens into larger multi-token entities where needed.

 ```python
 from transformers import pipeline